 He is an Associate Member of the Chartered Institute of Patent Agents, and is a Member of the CIPA’s Computer Technology Committee.
 Peter writes and lectures regularly on matters relating to developments in protection for electronics systems, computer technology and software.

-Peter’s experience includes acting for Intel Corporation in a number of multi-jurisdictional patent disputes including a series of infringement actions against VIA Technologies Inc of Taiwan relating to microprocessor architectures, acting for Nokia in proceedings relating to the validity of patents concerning wireless and mobile communications systems with a particular focus on GSM based technologies and advising Applied Materials in respect to validity and infringement of patents relating to semiconductor manufacturing equipment and techniques.
+Peter’s experience includes acting for Intel Corporation in a number of multi-jurisdictional patent disputes including a series of infringement actions against VIA Technologies Inc relating to microprocessor architectures, acting for Nokia in proceedings relating to the validity of patents concerning wireless and mobile communications systems with a particular focus on GSM based technologies and advising Applied Materials in respect to validity and infringement of patents relating to semiconductor manufacturing equipment and techniques.

 Peter has also acted for Compaq Computer in a multi-jurisdictional dispute over the validity of patents relating to the design of laptop computers and advised various US electronic component manufacturers over patent issues relating to a variety of technologies including Power MOSFETs, semiconductor lasers, silicon gate fabrication techniques and LEDs.